 During routine scouting, yellow, brown, purplish, striped, or desiccated corn leaves may be found.
 These symptoms can be foliar signs of a nutrient deficiency.
 Common symptoms for the most important corn nutrients include:1

-Sulfur (S): Youngest leaves show a yellow striping, particularly at the leaf margin because S is not easily translocated within the plant (Figure 1, top).
+Sulfur (S): Youngest leaves show a yellow striping, particularly at the leaf margin because S is not easily translocated within the plant (Figure 1, left).

-Nitrogen (N): Oldest leaves turn pale or yellowish-green and develop an inverted “V” or spear shaped discoloration starting at the tip of the leaf and extending toward the leaf base (Figure 1, bottom)
+Nitrogen (N): Oldest leaves turn pale or yellowish-green and develop an inverted “V” or spear shaped discoloration starting at the tip of the leaf and extending toward the leaf base (Figure 1, right)

-Phosphorus (P): Leaves on young plants may appear purplish (Figure 2, top).
+Phosphorus (P): Leaves on young plants may appear purplish (Figure 2, left).

 Zinc (Zn): Interveinal chlorosis on the upper leaves can occur with veins, midrib, and leaf edges remaining green.
 Bands or stripes develop on either side of the midrib and leaves may turn nearly white if the deficiency intensifies.
 Stunted plants may be apparent because of shortened internodes (Figure 2, middle left).

 Magnesium (Mg): Plants initially become pale because of a shortage of chlorophyll.
 Severe deficiencies result in leaves developing full length striping with green veins and yellow tissue between the veins.
 Lower leaves develop striping first (Figure 2, middle right).

 Potassium (K): Leaf edges can become yellow and brown (Figure 2, right).